 Don’t we love Nate Berkus!
 Oprah chose well, didn’t she?

 These two designers’ books are from the heart and speak of an artist’s passion for his craft.

 Attention to detail, careful curation and collection, thoughtful and inspired assembly of parts to make a whole, and execution with precision, skill, craft, and an artistic eye are all characteristics of a good designer and...

 So, are interior designers just another type of service provider?

 Technically, I suppose I have to say yes.

 But above all else, are designers artists?

 So get excited when you embark on a project with a designer!
 Because what you're about to receive isn't just a home full of pretty, you're about to have your life's story created visually, as told through design.

-This week we're talking about what it's like to work with an interior designer.
+Want more talk about what it's like to work with an interior designer?Try these links below.